joshuaagbroko/MintClassics-DB-Analysis/README.md

 # Summary

 In my overall assessment, it appears reasonable to consider closing the West warehouse.
+The analysis reveals that the West warehouse has relatively lower revenue compared to other warehouses and houses several slow-moving or non-moving products.
 However, I acknowledge that this analysis may not be exhaustive, and there are additional factors that I believe should be taken into consideration before making a final decision.